May 07, 2026

 Thin Ice (2017)

-The only time the Twelfth Doctor was spotted in public with something on his head was when he and Bill Pots took at trip to the Frost Fair.
+The only time the Twelfth Doctor was spotted in public with something on his head was when he and Bill Potts took at trip to the Frost Fair.
 He looked stern but dapper in his top hat, and should definitely have dabbled in millinery matters more often.
 Bill also looked the part in a feathery fascinator.

 Yaz in uniform